Asad127/Lights-Camera-Mirrors-Action-Toolbox-for-3D-Analysis-of-High-rate-Maneuvers-Using-a-Single-Camer/README.md

 ![extraxted corners](https://user-images.githubusercontent.com/65610334/212265827-fec020ae-8599-48cf-b542-401dc5c90dc8.jpg)

 6. Repeat steps 1&ndash;5 for the rest of the calibration images.
-For each new image, you will only be prompted for the intiial guess for distortion as the toolbox assumes the same checker pattern has been used in each image.**Follow the same procedure for the rest of images in the dataset.
-For the rest of the images, you will only be prompted for an initial guess for distortion.**
+For each new image, you will only be prompted for the initial guess for distortion as the toolbox assumes the same checker pattern has been used in each image.

 After **corner extraction**, the matlab data file `calib_data.mat` is automatically generated.
 This file contains all the information gathered throughout the corner extraction stage (image coordinates, corresponding 3D grid coordinates, grid sizes, etc.).
 Assuming a clear MATLAB worksapce, you can recover all this information by typing `calib_gui` into the command window, and then loading `calib_data.mat` into the workspace.
 Then, you can proceed directly to the main calibration step.